Glossary

 DLT

-Distributed Ledger Technologies are technologies based on an immutable ledger of transactions, the control of which is distributed.
+Distributed Ledger Technologies (DLT) are based on a decentralised and immutable ledger of transactions, shared across a network.

 DNS